What is MDS or Myelodysplastic Syndromes?

 Studies suggest that 12,000 to 15,000 MDS cases are newly diagnosed annually in the U.S., and an estimated 50,000 to 75,000 people currently live with MDS.
 The exact number of people living with MDS is unknown.

 To understand MDS, you must first learn how your bone marrow makes blood.
 This section defines the process and explains what goes wrong when you get MDS.
+We also recommend watching this video on our YouTube channel.

 Blood consists of blood cells floating in plasma.
 Plasma is mostly made of water.
 It also includes salts, proteins, hormones, minerals, vitamins and other nutrients and chemicals your body needs.